 – You may wish to start with a pre-determined framework (above) and invite your group to modify or build upon it, coming up with their own words.

-- Do It Yourself – starting from scratch, your group forms the words to their own behavioural framework.
+– Starting from scratch, your group forms the words to their own behavioural framework.
 Ideally, these norms are written down, but oral agreements work too.

-- Experiential or Activity-based – activities such as The Being and The Palm Tree form the basis of your group’s discussion to capture a set of agreed-upon norms.
+– Activities such as The Being and The Palm Tree form the basis of your group’s discussion to capture a set of agreed-upon norms.
 Presented visually, this technique can be very engaging because it involves multiple styles of learning.

 Leveraging Full Value is just one of a set of five essential tools I use to intentionally create a positive learning environment and help groups amplify whatever they’re trying to get done.